fishsciences/telemetry/inst/classes_and_methods.md

 These are some basic notes on how and why the telemetry package was designed the way it was.
-These are mostly intended for the package authors, but are included here incase it is of interest to anyone else.
+These are mostly intended for the package authors, but are included here in case it is of interest to anyone else.
+These notes should outline the thought process in designing the package, as well as provide an overview of the major pieces.

 ## Motivation